In Depth Baby Product Reviews Led by a Pediatrician

 The Best Car Seats

-Searching for the best car seat for your little one?
-After spending tens of thousands of dollars on crash testing car seats in a certified testing lab, we discovered that not all car seats are created equal, despite their ability to pass basic federal crash test requirements.
-Since 2014, we've tested over 80 seats, including crash testing, to help you determine which car seat is the best for your baby, toddler, or child.
+After spending tens of thousands of dollars on crash testing car seats in a certified testing lab, we discovered that not all car seats are equal, despite their ability to pass basic federal crash tests.
+Since 2014, we've tested over 100 seats, including crash testing, to help you determine which car seat is the best for your baby, toddler, or child.
 We purchase each seat and conduct intensive side-by-side testing, including crash tests at the exact location used by the National Highway Traffic Safety Administration (NHTSA).
 We combine crash test results with our extensive hands-on testing to analyze which competitors are the top performers.
-Choosing a safety seat can be challenging, but you can buy with confidence using our detailed test results and analysis to help you.
-Below is the list of our favorite award-winning seats across all categories.

 Over time, you will need three different kinds of car seats based on your baby's age and size (height and weight).
-If you know the kind you need, you can check out our comparison test ratings on the best infant car seat, best convertible car seat, and the top-ranking booster seat.
+If you know the kind you need, you can check out our comparison test ratings on the best infant car seats, best convertible car seat, and booster seat.
 These reviews include more products in each category than in this comprehensive review.

 Best Infant Car Seat Crash Test Analysis